codeforpdx/dwellinglybackend/README.md

  - To learn about our workflow, app architecture, and how to install the project for development.
 View the [CONTRIBUTING.MD](./CONTRIBUTING.md) doc.

  - To learn about how to get a JWT token, use the API for development, and about all our endpoints, please see our [API Usage](./doc/using_the_api.md) page.
 (Warning: endpoint info may be out of date)

- - View our <a href="https://dbdiagram.io/d/5f28f4b27543d301bf5dc585" target="_blank">Database Diagram</a> to get a birds eye view of the data storage.

 ## Contributors